-The following guide is an overview of the procedures for getti corners of Quick Start pages. ng your model running.
+The following guide is an overview of the procedures for gettic corners of Quick Start pages. ng your model running.
 Look for the Quick Start logo on the bottom 1.
 Read the safety precautions on pages 4-6 7.
-Check servo operation • See page 19 For your own safety, understand where carelessness and misuse could lead to personal injury.
+Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
 Make sure the steering servo is working correctly.
-2. Charge the battery pack • See page 15 8.
-Range test the radio system • See page 19 Charge your battery now so it will be ready when you finish the other setup procedures.
-Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources. ☐ 3.
-Install batteries in the transmitter • See page 15 9.
-Detail your model • See page 12 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
-Install wings (if necessary) and apply other decals if desired.
-4. Install battery pack in the model • See page 17 ☐ 10.
-Drive your model • See page 24 Your model requires a fully charged 7.2-volt battery pack.
+2. Charge the battery pack • See page 13 8.
+Range test the radio system • See page 16 Fully charge the included battery pack.
+Charge your battery now so it will be ready when you finish the other setup procedures.
+Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.
+3. Install the antenna • See page 17 9.
+Detail your model • See page 10 The receiver antenna and antenna tube must be properly installed before operating your model.
+Apply other decals if desired.
+4. Install batteries in the transmitter • See page 13 ☐ 10.
+Drive your model • See page 20 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
 Driving tips and adjustments for your model.
-5. Install the antenna • See page 17 ☐ 11.
-Maintaining your model • See page 30 The receiver antenna and antenna tube must be properly installed before operating your model.
-Follow these critical steps to maintain the performance of your model and keep it in excellent running condition. ☐ 6.
-Turn on the radio system • See page 18 Make a habit of turning the transmitter on first and off last.
+5. Install battery pack in the model • See page 14 11.
+Maintaining your model • See page 24 Your model requires a fully charged battery pack (included).
+Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
+6. Turn on the radio system • See page 14 Make a habit of turning the transmitter on first and off last.